Steffen-Svenningsen/Steffen-Svenningsen/README.md

 ## ✨ Fun Fact

 Did you know?
-I've earned money playing football.
+I've played high-level football my entire youth, lost the joy for it and now I exercise with a smaller yellow ball, playing tennis in my sparetime.

 ---